Graylog2/documentation/pages/faq.rst

 I want to archive my log data.
 Can I write to another database, for example HDFS / Hadoop, from Graylog?
 --------------------------------------------------------------------------------------------------------

 Yes, you can output data from Graylog to a different database.
-We currently have an HDFS output plug-in in the Marketplace - thank you sivasamyk!
+We currently have an HDFS output 'plug-in <https://marketplace.graylog.org/addons/99259226-6ba3-48c8-a710-9598b65eda0e>'_ in the Marketplace - thank you 'sivasamyk <https://github.com/sivasamyk>'_!

-It’s also easy and fun to write your own, which you can then add to Graylog Marketplace for others to use.
+It’s also easy and fun to 'write your own <http://docs.graylog.org/en/1.2/pages/plugins.html#creating-a-plugin-skeleton>'_, which you can then add to Graylog Marketplace for others to use.

 I don’t want to use Elasticsearch as my backend storage system – can I use another database, like MySQL, Oracle, etc?
 ---------------------------------------------------------------------------------------------------------------------